Parekh03/Disaster_tweets_classification/README.md

 ## Steps involved:
 ### 1. Data Loading and Pre-processing
-In this step, I had first imported the necessary libraries and aftert hat loaded the dataset - train.csv and test.csv
+All the necessary librarier were imported followed by loading the data - train.csv and test.csv.

 Also, thorough visualisation of text and targets was done to get familiar with the data to be used for modelling purposes.

-After that, I had further divided/splited the whole train data into train data (train_sentences and train_labels) and validation data (valid_sentences, valid_labels)
+After that, further splitting of the whole train data into train data (train_sentences and train_labels) and validation data (valid_sentences, valid_labels) was performed.

 ### 2. Text Vectorization and Embedding